Mike Modano

-Michael Thomas Modano Jr. (/moʊ-ˈdɑːnoʊ/; born June 7, 1970) is an American former professional ice hockey player, who played primarily for the Minnesota North Stars/Dallas Stars franchise.
-He spent the final season of his NHL career with his hometown Detroit Red Wings.
+Michael Thomas Modano Jr. (/moʊ-ˈdɑːnoʊ/; born June 7, 1970) is an American former professional ice hockey player.
+He played as a center and spent most of his career with the Minnesota North Stars/Dallas Stars franchise.
+He spent the final season of his career with his hometown Detroit Red Wings.

-He is the all-time goal-scoring and points leader amongst American-born players in NHL history.
-Modano was drafted first overall by the North Stars in 1988, and after the team moved to Texas he helped the Stars win the Stanley Cup in 1999.
+As the all-time goal-scoring and points leader amongst American-born players in NHL history, Modano is widely regarded as one of the greatest American-born ice hockey players of all time.
+He was drafted first overall by the North Stars in 1988, and after the team moved to Texas he helped the Stars win the Stanley Cup in 1999.

-Modano is considered one of the most influential figures in popularizing hockey in Texas and the southern United States.
+Modano is considered one of the most influential figures in popularizing ice hockey in Texas and the southern United States.
 Modano was inducted into the Hockey Hall of Fame on November 17, 2014.
 In 2017, he was named one of the 100 Greatest NHL Players.
+In 2019, he was inducted into the IIHF Hall of Fame.

 Early life

-Modano was born in Livonia, Michigan, the third child and only son of Michael, Sr. and Karen Modano.
+Modano was born in Livonia, Michigan, the third child and only son of Michael Sr. and Karen Modano.
 He grew up in Highland Township, and due to causing problems at school with his mischievous behavior, a friend of his father suggested to put Modano in a team sport to get him controlled.
-Michael, Sr. was a fan of hockey, and decided to teach ice skating to seven-year-old Modano.
+Michael Sr. was a fan of hockey, and decided to teach ice skating to seven-year-old Modano.
 He learned it well, and six months later was put in local hockey teams.
 As a youth, he was part of a Detroit Red Wings team in the 1982 Quebec International Pee-Wee Hockey Tournament.
-To spend his minor hockey career with the Detroit Little Caesar's Triple AAA Hockey Club, the Modano family moved to Westland.
+To spend his minor hockey career with the Detroit Little Caesar's Triple AAA Hockey Club, the Modano family moved to Westland, where he also attended Franklin High School (Livonia, Michigan).
 He made the Midget Major team at the age of fourteen when his teammates were two to three years older.
 In the 1984–85 season, Modano scored 50 goals and 50 assists on the way to win the USA Hockey National Championship in 1985.
 As a child Modano decided to pick the number 9 for his jersey in an homage to both Ted Williams, an idol of his Boston Red Sox fan father, and the Red Wings' own Gordie Howe.

 Playing career

-Minor leagues
+Minor leagues (1986–1988)

 In 1986, 16-year-old Modano was invited by coach Rick Wilson of the Prince Albert Raiders to come to Saskatchewan and join the Western Hockey League team.
 At his very first game, he scored a hat trick, and by his second year, Modano was part of the WHL All-Star Team.
-Four days after Modano's eighteenth birthday, the Minnesota North Stars selected him as the first overall draft pick in the 1988 NHL Entry Draft.
+Four days after Modano's eighteenth birthday, the Minnesota North Stars selected him as the first overall draft pick in the 1988 NHL entry draft.
 Modano was the second American to be selected first overall in the draft, after Brian Lawton in 1983.
-Contract problems lead Modano to play one more season with the Raiders.
+Contract problems led Modano to play one more season with the Raiders.